 An Electrically-Powered Option

-The electric heavy-duty truck market is still emerging, but it could be Musk’s trucks that make faster progress happen.
-That’s because the Semi can go up to 500 miles on a single charge and use less than two kWh of electricity per mile.
+The electric heavy-duty truck market has moved well past the emerging stage, it could be Musk’s trucks that make faster progress happen.
+That’s because originally the Semi can go up to 500 miles on a single charge and use less than two kWh of electricity per mile.

 The Semi’s official site claims electric energy costs are half that of diesel.
 In total, it says the resulting fuel savings could be at least $200,000 per year with a two-year payback period.